akka-js/shocon/README.md

 For JVM project a call to `ConfigFactory.load()` will load the configuration from all `reference.conf` and `application.conf` files found on the classpath at runtime (the same as Typesafe config does).

 ### JS
 Since in a Scala.js project there are no runtime classloaders/ resources, the default configuration returned by `ConfigFactory.load()` is compiled statically into the code at compile time.
 This includes all `reference.conf` files found in the `resources` directory of the project itself, as well as all `reference.conf` files found in JARs on which the project depends.
-If there is an `application.conf` file in the `resources` directory of the project, this one will be included as well (after all `reference.conf` files.
+If there is an `application.conf` file in the `resources` directory of the project, this one will be included as well (after all `reference.conf` files).

 The resulting HOCON configuration file is assembled in `target-SCALA_VERSION/shocon.conf`.